 Every company must file DPT 3 Annual Return or One Time Return annually.
 As per MCA DPT 3 Notification on 22nd Jan 2019, every company must file One Time Return for outstanding loans as of Mar 2019.
 Before this notification, only companies who accept deposits were to file deposits in eform DPT3 annually.
 However, as per the Companies (Acceptance of Deposits) Amendment Rules, 2019, Every company must file DPT 3 for outstanding loans annually.
 Accordingly, the due date to file DPT 3 Annual return is June 30th of every year.
-But, this year, due to the COVID-19 pandemic, the MCA has provided relaxation concerning compliance by companies.
-DPT 3 Form Last date is 31st Aug 2021.
-So, the companies need not pay any penalty if they file DPT 3 before 31st Aug 2021.
+But, this year, due to the transition of MCA-21 Portal from Version -2 to Version -3, the MCA has provided relaxation to companies in paying additional fees in case of delay in filing DPT3.
+DPT 3 Form Last date is 31st July 2023.
+So, the companies need not pay any penalty if they file DPT 3 before 31st July 2023.

 DPT 3 Rules MCA Extract